top of page

 The privilege of senior release is extended to seniors who meet and maintain eligibility requirements and receive parent/guardian permission.
 Senior release permits seniors to leave the campus early or arrive late by their own transportation.
 These changes are to be completed within two weeks after the start of each semester.
 Students turning in documentation after the first two weeks of a semester will be considered on a case-by-case basis.
 Guidelines for senior release are listed below.

-Student must provide copy of valid driver’s license and/or TECH parking permit (available for purchase online by parent/guardian using the Skyward Portal) or a bus pass/ticket.
+2. Student must provide a copy of a valid driver’s license, York Tech parking permit — which parents and caregivers can purchase online through Skyward — or bus pass/ticket.

-Student must have scheduled all courses required for graduation, including their technical program when appropriate.
+3. Student must have scheduled all courses required for graduation, including their technical program, when appropriate.

-Student will have no more than two blocks of senior release time per semester.
+4. Student will have no more than two blocks per semester of senior release.

-Students must sign in/out in the Attendance Office.
-Students must enter and exit by that door.
+9. Students must sign in/out in the Attendance Office.
+Students must enter and exit using the Attendance Office door.

-Any student who fails or is failing a course needed for graduation will be removed from senior release and placed in a course for the second semester.
+12. Any student who fails, or is failing, a course needed for graduation will be removed from senior release and placed in a course for second semester.

-During intervention days, seniors with any senior release periods on that day should report on time to their regularly scheduled block(s) and not the intervention block.
+13. Seniors with any senior release periods on their schedule must only report to their regularly scheduled block(s) and not intervention periods, unless they have an approved teacher pass.

 We do not have regular study halls.
 If you are considering college or technical school after high school, it is suggested you take a math course during your senior year and possibly take more core/advanced courses.
 Schedules will be changed if you are approved for CO-OP - Sr. RELEASE.